 The Trans-Pacific Partnership is in the process of negotiation.
 It aims to promote economic growth and job creation, and to establish a platform for potential economic integration among the 11 member countries of this initiative, which belong to three different continents.
 Thus, it is considered one of the most ambitious projects in the history of multilateral negotiations.
 The countries negotiating the TPP as of January 2014 are Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, the United States and Vietnam.

-Peru was accepted as a participant in this process on February 10, 2009.
-Since then, there have been 18 rounds of negotiations between March 2010 and December 2013, discussing issues relating to regional integration, regulatory coherence, economic development, SME access to markets, competitiveness, and transparency, in addition to commitments to liberalize trade in goods and services, proper of last generation FTAs.
+They accepted Peru as a participant in this process on February 10, 2009.
+Since then, there have been 18 rounds of negotiations between March 2010 and December 2013, discussing issues relating to regional integration, regulatory coherence, economic development, SME access to markets, competitiveness, and transparency, besides commitments to liberalize trade in goods and services, proper of last generation FTAs.

 With the latest country joining the TPP, Japan, this trading bloc became the world's largest.
 With a population of over 650 million people and more than US$21 billion in combined GDP for Peru, this opportunity will represent a trading platform where one can diversify export destinations among its 11 member countries.
 Proof of this is the 46% increase in the total amount of exports to this bloc in the past five years.